syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img10.png" Caption="Data Markers"%}

-## Connecting Line
+## Connect Line

 This feature is used to connect label and data point by using a line.
 It can be enabled only for Pie, Doughnut, Pyramid and Funnel chart types.
-Connecterline types can be set as *bezier* or *line* using [type](../api/ejchart#members:series-marker-datalabel-connectorline-type) option.
+Connecterline types can be set as *bezier* or *line* by using the [type](../api/ejchart#members:series-marker-datalabel-connectorline-type) option.

  The following code example illustrates this,